ScratchAddons/website-v2/content/docs/privacy.md

 We might, however, use local storage capabilities to store basic preferences such as whether dark mode is enabled on this website.

 #### Analytics
-We use a self-hosted Plausible Analytics instance routed through our analytics subdomain to count website visits, downloads, etc. You can see the same data we can see on the [public analytics dashboard](https://analytics.scratchaddons.com).
+We use a self-hosted Plausible Analytics instance routed through our analytics subdomain to count website visits, downloads, etc. Plausible works without collecting any personal data or personally identifiable information, and without using cookies.
+You can see the same data we can see on the [public analytics dashboard](https://analytics.scratchaddons.com).

 #### Feedback
 When sending feedback through <https://scratchaddons.com/feedback>, some data might be included in the request, such as: